louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 1 Obtain secure access to an MDS feed

 Using your city's [Dockless Vehicle Policy](https://data.louisvilleky.gov/dataset/dockless-vehicles/resource/541f050d-b868-428e-9601-c48a04eba17c) data sharing and enforcement requirements, obtain authentication with each operator's MDS feed for your city.

 ### 2 Ingest a subset of MDS data into a database table

 Ingestion method from MDS is left as an exercise for the reader.
+Securely store a subset (we do not store trip line data within the city network and only access that from the MDS source APIs when needed) of the raw MDS data and provide only authorized, audited, secure access to the location.
 Open source code, tools, or third party options may be added here at a later date.

-This is the table structure for the *DocklessOpenData* open data table:
+This is the table structure for the *DocklessOpenData* open data table that you will be converting your data to:

 ```
 CREATE TABLE `DocklessOpenData` (